green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 In order to use rootless mode you must have a non-root user on your system (see [https://docs.docker.com/engine/security/rootless/](https://docs.docker.com/engine/security/rootless/)

 **Important: If you have just created a non root user be sure to relog into your system (either through relogging, or a new ssh login) with the non-root user.
-A switch with just `su my_user`not work.**
+A switch with just `su my_user` will not work.**

 The `docker-ce-rootless-extras` package on Ubuntu provides a *dockerd-rootless-setuptool.sh* script, which must be installed and run:
 ```bash